dataluscorp/browser/docs/bug-mgmt/processes/fixing-security-bugs.rst

-A security-sensitive bug usually remains private until a fix is shipped in a new release, **and after a certain amount of time to ensure that a maximum number of users updated their version of Firefox**.
+A security-sensitive bug usually remains private until a fix is shipped in a new release, **and after a certain amount of time to ensure that a maximum number of users updated their version of Datalus**.
 Bugs are usually made public after 6 months and a couple of releases.

 From the moment a security bug has been privately reported to the moment